-Punitive damages are a type of damages awarded by a judge or jury that do not compensate you for your injuries but punish the defendant for his actions or wrongdoing.
+Punitive damages are a type of damages awarded by a judge or jury that do not compensate you for your injuries but punish the defendant for their actions or wrongdoing.

 So, they are damages that go beyond what is necessary to make the plaintiff or injured party whole.
 They are extra damages that an injured party would need to prove with a higher standard of proof.